 FOCUS AREA OBJECTIVES AND ACTION ITEMS TIME FRAME RESPONSIBLE PARTY 2 Planning, Zoning, and Community Development GOAL 1 Explore ways to share governmental and community services with Townships, Cheboy communities.
-GOAL 2 Guide development to meet the long-term needs of the community through the protection of community character, fostering of development, and the conservation OBJECTIVE A Enhance the membership and education opportunities for the village council and comtom OBJECTIVE B Maintain and implement an updated Master Plan that is responsive to public needs. ection of existing d n of natural resour missions. other surrounding evelopment, ces.
-Initiate and maintain proactive conversations with property owners regarding preferred future land uses.
-Ongoing Council, PC
+GOAL 2 Guide development to meet the long-term needs of the community through the protection of community character, fostering of development, and the conservation OBJECTIVE A Enhance the membership and education opportunities for the village council and com OBJECTIVE B Maintain and implement an updated Master Plan that is responsive to public needs.
+(1) Initiate and maintain proactive conversations with property owners regarding preferred future land uses. ection of existing d evelopment,

-(2) Review the Master Plan, including the goals and objectives, at five-year intervals per state law.
-Ongoing Council, PC (3) Develop and provide an annual progress report for the Master Plan to the Village Council.
-Short РС OBJECTIVE D Maintain the Zoning Ordinance to regulate development and land use in the village.
+(2) Review the Master Plan, including the goals and objectives, at five-year intervals Ongoing Council, PC per state law.(3) Develop and provide an annual progress report for the Master Plan to the Village Council.
+Short PC OBJECTIVE D Maintain the Zoning Ordinance to regulate development and land use in the village.
 Update the Zoning Ordinance to meet legal requirements in state statutes and address changes in zoning related to case law.
 Short Council, PC (2) Review and amend the Zoning Ordinance, when necessary, to address changes in statues and case law.
 Ongoing Council, PC (3) Consider amending the Zoning Ordinance to establish standards that require businesses to maintain an aesthetically desirable appearance through desired building materials, architectural elements, or façade improvements.
 Short Council, PC 2 (4) Consider amending the Zoning Ordinance to establish standards for green infrastructure (low impact development techniques, rainwater collection, green roofs, pervious pavement, steep slope protections, street tree planting standards, parking lot landscaping standards, and a list of native or low- maintenance plantings).
 Short Council, PC (5) Consider mixed use development.
 Short Council, PC Planning, Zoning, and (6) Evaluate design standards in the Zoning Ordinance.
 Short Council, PC Community Development (7) Consider amending the zoning ordinance parking standards to include parking waivers, bicycle parking, payment in lieu of parking and reduction of required parking for complementary mixed-uses.
-Short Council, PC OBJECTIVE E Communicate and collaborate with other levels of government, schools, governmental agencies, and the public on land use, zoning and development issues.
-Encourage feedback on the ongoing efforts to improve the Village.
-(1) Maintain an open decision-making process and promote ongoing active citizen involvement.
+Short Council, PC OBJECTIVE E Communicate and collaborate with other levels of government, schools, governmental use, zoning and development issues.
+Encourage feedback on the ongoing efforts to imp • (1) Maintain an open decision-making process and promote ongoing active citizen involvement.
 Ongoing Council, PC (2) Support community and neighborhood public forums to solicit public feedback from all demographic sections in the Village.
 Ongoing Council, PC